apache/openwhisk-devtools/kubernetes/README.md

 1. Build the Docker image used for deploying OpenWhisk.
 2. Uses a Kubernetes job to deploy OpenWhisk.

+Currently, not all of the OpenWhisk components are deployed.
+So far, it will create Kube Deployments for:

+* couchdb
+* consul
+* controller
+* invoker

+To track the process, check out this [issue](https://github.com/openwhisk/openwhisk-devtools/issues/14).

 ## Kubernetes Requirements

 * Kubernetes needs to be version 1.5+